SophiaChen-codes/DOTNB/README.md

 The DOTNB is a distribution for Difference Of Two Negative Binomial distributions, NB(r1,p1) and NB(r2,p2).
 We hope these code files can help users to implement DOTNB in their own models/methods.

-Please note that a more robust implementation is availble for NGS data analysis at:
+Please note that a more robust implementation in R is availble for NGS data analysis at:

 # Citation
 If you use the code and/or the DOTNB distribution, please cite the following paper: